Johnny Hooker: Career

 In 2011, he was nominated for Best New Artists at the Prêmio Multishow de Música Brasileira.

-In 2009, he made his acting debut on the short film Não me Deixe em Casa, directed by Daniel Aragão, and in 2013 he performed for the soundtrack of the movie Tatuagem, by Hilton Lacerda, in which the singer guest appears to perform the film theme.
+In 2009, he made his acting debut in the short film Não me Deixe em Casa, directed by Daniel Aragão, and in 2013 he performed for the soundtrack of the movie Tatuagem, by Hilton Lacerda, in which the singer guest appears to perform the film theme.

 In 2014, Hooker was cast as musician Thales Salgado in the Rede Globo telenovela Geração Brasil.
 One of his songs also appeared among the soundtrack: "Alma Sebosa", theme from the character Barata (Leandro Hassum).

 The song later received a video on 27 September 2014.
 It won an award at the 16th Festcine, in Recife, and was included in many year-end best clips lists.
 In December 2014, TV presenter and journalist Zeca Camargo praised the song in his personal blog:

-In the first semester of 2015, Hooker made his directional debu with the short film Classic, which he also wrote.
+In the first semester of 2015, Hooker made his directorial debut with the short film Classic, which he also wrote.